EnricoPicci/scopone-ng-react/README.md

 ### Deploy the server as a Lambda function

+Check that the file `server/.env` contains the right connection string for the MongoDB instance to be used.

 To deploy the server as a Lambda function move to the `serverless-cd/server-lambda` folder and run the command

 - `bash deploy-server-to-lambda.sh`